Office of the Chancellor

 Finally, I will be sharing my ideas and listening intently to all of you.
 I will incorporate everyone's input and develop an actionable plan to achieve these goals.
 I look forward to building a better and stronger Fayetteville State University with you.

-Dr. Lee Brown, Interim Provost and Vice Chancellor for Academic Affairs
+Dr. Monica Terrell Leach, Provost and Vice Chancellor for Academic Affairs

 Carlton Spellman, Vice Chancellor for Business and Finance